My own experience with teacher stress can be summed up in one sleepless night.

 When people hear I’m a teacher, a lot of them say things like, “I don’t know how you do it.
 Kids are so tough!”

-But I always found working with kids to be relatively easy.
+I’ve always enjoyed working with kids.
+And I’ve found relating to them to be relatively easy.
 The tough part for me was the parents.

-They would ask me to change grades that were fair and accurate.
+Parents would ask me to change grades, even ones they knew were were fair and accurate.
 Some liked to tell me how their taxes or tuition payments paid my salary.
 Others would chuckle and ask if I’d ever heard the saying, “Those who can’t do, teach.”
 Hilarious.

 But looking back, I wasted too much time and energy trying to manage parents.